yehiahesham/Chip-8_VM/README.md

 # Chip-8_VM
 This project is a Chip 8 emulator written in C++.
-The original purpose of the project was to learn how to write an emulator. it can : read the game into a byte array emulate registers, program counters and stacks fetch an opcode from memory decode the next opcode and execute its instructions
+The original purpose of the project was to learn how to write an emulator. it can :

+ ● Read the game into a byte array

+ ● Emulate registers, program counters and stacks

+ ● Fetch an opcode from memory

+ ● Decode the next opcode and execute its instructions

 #Make Sure...